Giuseppe Francesco Borri: The Court of Queen Christine of Sweden

 In 1655, Borri met Queen Christine of Sweden and probably frequented her court.
 In a cabinet transformed into a laboratory, the very learned Christine gave hospitality to alchemists and cabalists of different value and provenance.
-During the Naples Plague (1656) almost half of the population died within two years.
+During the Naples Plague (1656), almost half of the population died within two years.
 When the plague broke out in Rome, Borri provided his clients with camphor.
 Christine fled to France; Borri went back to his hometown, Milan.

 Legend

 According to the legend, handed down in 1802 by scholar Francesco Cancellieri, one morning in 1657, a stranger was caught gathering herbs in the garden of Marquis Massimiliano Palombara.
 He was brought to the Marquis by the servants.
-He declared himself to be an alchemist, to have knowledge of the Marquis' alchemical researches and to be able to show him the feasibility of transmutational work, without any request or reward, and to be interested in knowing Palombara's methods and researches.
+He declared himself to be an alchemist, to have knowledge of the Marquis's alchemical researches and to be able to show him the feasibility of transmutational work, without any request or reward, and to be interested in knowing Palombara's methods and researches.

 The unknown stranger, after having performed various operations under Palombara's eyes, asked for hospitality in a room near the laboratory, to be able to watch over his work; then he asked the Marquis to give him the keys to the laboratory, promising that he would explain everything to the Marquis after having completed his work; but for the moment he needed solitude and peace.

 Early next morning, Palombara knocked in vain at the laboratory's door, and then at the pilgrim's room.
 During the night, the latter had sneaked away through a window, leaving in the adjoining laboratory only an upside-down crucible and, on the floor, a streak of gold, and a sheaf of papers covered with notes and hermetic symbols on the Great Work.
 Palombara ordered these symbols to be carved in several places in his mansion, and on the famous Porta Alchemica, the only surviving feature of the Villa Palombara.
 The mysterious alchemist was claimed to be Borri.